danchoi/soywiki/README.markdown

 [ward]:http://c2.com/cgi/wiki?WikiCase

 No wiki link pattern is perfect!
 All involve trade-offs.
-The CamelCase pattern gets a lot in return for its particular compromises.
+The CamelCase pattern gives you a lot in return for its particular compromises.

 ## Bug reports and feature requests